GetStream/protocol/openapi-gen/README.md

 | Request types         | Data Class       |       |        |            |struct |
 | Client type           |  class with method sending request, can be prewritten without generation       |       |        |            |  struct and generic method to send request, handle errors, parse response  |
 | Client methods        |   just a generated functions      |       |        |            |  methods using 1 method to send request  |

+## TODOs

+- with exploded args of request we have unused imports, it's fine for now it's a lint issue
+- SortParamRequest has a "field" param which is reserved keyword from data class